Growing Oats Information:

 - Oats are the best food for weight loss.

 - Oats are a good source of fiber hence prevents constipation.

 - Oats are good at controlling blood sugar levels.

-- Oats can help prevent a certain type of cancers.
+- Oats can help prevent certain types of cancers.

 - Oats help in reducing hypertension.

-- Oats are a good source of source of magnesium.
+- Oats are a good source of magnesium.